japper83/QRadar-RSS-extension-/README.md

 #### Python Modules
-You can install Python Modules in the QRadar SDK by using the Python virtual environment.
+You can install new Python Modules in the QRadar SDK by using the Python virtual environment.
 The example below will install Feedparser in the QRadar SDK.

 ```